 Marcus Woodring, Chief PSEO Officer

-Residing within the 132-,person Health, Safety, Security and Emergency Management (HSSE) Division are the Fire Department, consisting of 53 personnel; the Port Police Department, with 50 sworn officers; the Safety Department, with four personnel; the Emergency Management Department, with an assistant emergency manager and nine Dispatchers; an administrative manager, overseeing all administrative and budgeting functions; and a Security Department, with three facility security officers, five port security officers, and the Credentialing Office.
+Residing within the 124-person Port Security and Emergency Operations (PSEO) Division are the Fire Department, consisting of 53 personnel; the Port Police Department, with 52 personnel including Port Dispatch; the Safety Department, with four personnel; the Emergency Management Department, Administrative Manager, overseeing all administrative and budgeting functions; and a Security Department, with three Facility Security Officers, six port security officers, and the Credentialing Office.
 He also chairs the Port of Houston Authority Pilot Board Application Review Committee (ARC) and the Pilot Board Investigation Recommendation Committee (PBIRC).

 Charles Thompson, Chief Information Officer